VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 {{< /columns >}}

-What you should keep in mind as you read everything going forward is that you can only *hear* an analog signal.
-At the end of the chain, everything needs to be analog, as ultimately sound waves exist not as the 1's and 0's of binary, but as waves of pressure in the air- which is an analog medium.
+A quick note before you read anything further: you can only hear an analog signal.
+At the end of the chain, everything needs to be analog, as ultimately sound waves exist not as the 1’s and 0’s of binary, but as waves of pressure in the air- which is an analog medium.

-To start, lets look at an all analog signal path.
-Here, a guitar string is plucked, the signal is picked up by the guitar's pickup (as the metal string causes a magnet to move, generating a weak electrical signal), the signal is amplified (twice), then the amplifed signal used to move a speaker cone, moving the air so you can hear it.
+To start, let’s look at an all-analog signal path.
+Here, a guitar string is plucked, the signal is picked up by the guitar’s pickup (as the metal string causes a magnet to move, generating a weak electrical signal), the signal is amplified (twice), and then the amplified signal is used to move a speaker cone, which in turn moves the air, so you can hear it.

 ![](/allanalog.svg)